 In relation to the personal information of donors and Prospective Donors, Make-A-Wish’s primary purpose of collecting the personal information is to enable Make-A-Wish to accept donations from members of the public and to notify donors and anticipated donors of current or upcoming donation opportunities.

 In relation to the personal and sensitive information of Wish Children, Make-A-Wish’s primary purpose of collecting the personal and sensitive information is to enable Make-A-Wish to deliver the wishes of the Wish Children and protecting the health and safety of the Wish Child.
-This often includes liaising with the parents or guardians, medical practitioners and health professionals of the Wish Children and suppliers and partners in relation to the planning and fulfillment of the wish.
+This often includes liaising with the parents or guardians, medical practitioners and health professionals of the Wish Children and suppliers and partners in relation to the planning and fulfilment of the wish.

 Staff members, contractors and Volunteers